wootencl/apidocs-v4/source/includes/_eligibility.md

 member.first_name | The named insured’s first name as specified on their policy. member.id | The named insured’s member identifier.
-May be omitted if member.birth_date is provided. member.last_name | The named insured’s last name as specified on their policy. provider.first_name | The provider’s first name when the provider is an individual. provider.last_name | The provider’s last name when the provider is an individual. provider.npi | The NPI for the provider.
+May be omitted if member.birth_date is provided. member.last_name | The named insured’s last name as specified on their policy. member.group_number | The named insured's group number as specified on their policy. provider.first_name | The provider’s first name when the provider is an individual. provider.last_name | The provider’s last name when the provider is an individual. provider.npi | The NPI for the provider.